 Tip #2 – Take a Formal PMP Prep Course

-Many of us rely on self study in our careers; however, when it comes to taking your PMP exam it is advisable to attend an exam prep course.
-It's best to take an instructor led training to guide you through the require body of knowledge.
-With so much to take in we recommend a course that gives you a self-paced option.
+Many of us rely on self-study in our careers; however, when it comes to taking your PMP exam it is advisable to attend an exam prep course.
+It's best to take instructor-led training to guide you through the required body of knowledge.
+With so much to take in, we recommend a course that gives you a self-paced option.
 This will ensure that you have as much time as you need to take in all the material.
 You will need plenty of time for practice questions after you are familiar with the material.
 Also, resist the not-unusual urge to postpone the exam for fear of failure.

 Tip #3 - Sequester Yourself

 Twenty-four hours prior to the scheduled exam time, you should check into a hotel or other quiet place near the exam facility and sequester yourself with nothing but your study materials.
 Many of us have outside interruptions in our daily lives: wife, kids, work, hobbies, chores, etc. This privacy ensures that you focus entirely on studying and isolate yourself from outside disruptions.

 Turn your cell phone off, don't bring your laptop unless you have online study material (if you do then don't use email or do anything but study with the laptop).
 And of course, don't turn on the television.

 Tip #4 - Take Practice Tests then Take Practice Tests then Take...